Daktor99/FantasyBasketball/README.md

          * Sample Request Body:
             * `{ "team_id: 0, "first_name": "snoop","last_name": "dogg", "position": "F","nba_team": "cali", "league_id": 1,"client_id":0}`
       * `PUT /fantasyPlayers`
          * Description: This endpoint receives the details of a players to update.
-The players must be provided as a JSON, sent in the body of the POST request.
+The players must be provided as a JSON, sent in the body of the PUT request.
 The JSON in the request body must provide the player_id, and all other fields are optional.
          * Sample Request Body:
             * `player_id` (Type: Integer)
             * `team_id` (Type: Integer)